OWASP/samm/v2.0/beta/d-threat-assessment.md

 ## Maturity 2
 ### Activity
-Establish a unified approach to perform threat modeling that takes into account the different actors, assets and flows in order to identify an extensive list of potential threats to the application.
+Establish a standard approach to perform threat modeling that takes into account the different actors, assets and flows in order to identify an extensive list of potential threats to the application.

 ### Maturity Questions
 #### Q 1